 - Minimize the appearance of large pores: Cucumber is a natural cleanser and can help unclog pores.
 This property also makes cucumber juice a great natural toner.

 Can you guess which product of ours contains cucumber?
 Easy, right?
-Our Anti-Aging Eye Cream.
+It our latest cucumber based Anti-Aging Eye Cream.
 Try it for a more awake, youthful look.
 We also have more unique products in our eye care collection, like our Fruit Ceramide Eye Serum, that are waiting to be explored.
 If you’re curious what an eye serum is, check out this article that covers the benefits of using an eye serum!